angenibai/angenibai.github.io/_data/posts/2021-08-12-summarise-my-lecture.md

 We're pretty excited because this seems to tick off our criteria!

-☑️ Tackles something tangible and specific
+- [x] Tackles something tangible and specific

-☑️ Easy to break down into achievable stages
+- [x] Easy to break down into achievable stages

-☑️ Something we want to use
+- [x] Something we want to use

 **Ada**: I think the idea is pretty cool.
 Genie thinks the idea is pretty cool.
 But the thing is, we both came up with the idea... so the next step would be to figure out if other people would also think the idea is 'pretty cool'.
 Asking our friends would be a solid next step, but I also want to ask someone from the outside.
 So, I settle back into my desk and check out the times available for the industry mentoring meetings scattered throughout the Hackathon.
 The only booking left for the day was in about 10 minutes ...